Emotional Health

 Support Groups

-Physical, psychological and emotional effects post diagnosis, throughout treatment and after treatment are common and normal experiences.
-Many people find comfort and improvement in quality of life interacting with others, formally or informally.
+It is normal to experience physical, psychological, and emotional effects at diagnosis, throughout treatment, and after treatment.
+Many people find comfort and improvement in quality of life when they interact with others, formally or informally.
 Sharing your experience, learning from other cancer patients' journeys, and receiving love and support from others with a cancer diagnosis are all valuable benefits of being part of a support group.
 Additionally, you can learn from professionals facilitating the group on lifestyle changes, ways to process grief and other emotions created by your cancer journey, and other important topics.

 How to Access

-Most cancer centers have support groups available for patients to join, and the American Cancer Society also has an extensive outreach support program.
-There are also cancer support groups online that are available through social media pages such as Facebook, or Instagram.
+Most cancer centers have support groups available and the American Cancer Society also has an extensive outreach support program.
+There are also cancer support groups online that are available through social media pages such as Facebook or Instagram.
 When looking at online support groups, check the credentials of the site to be sure they are authentic and professional, and before taking any medical advice from such groups, be sure to discuss with a trusted healthcare or oncology provider.

 References